sanyambassi/thales-cdsp-crdp-mcp-server/docs/testing.md

    - **For HTTP transport**: Select "HTTP" and enter `http://localhost:3000/mcp`

 3. **Test Server Initialization**:
-   - Click "Initialize" to establish connection
+   - Click "Connect" to establish connection
-   - Verify server capabilities are listed
+   - Verify connection is successful

 4. **Test Tools**:
    - Navigate to the "Tools" tab
    - Select a tool (e.g., `protect_data`)
    - Fill in the required parameters
-   - Click "Call" to execute
+   - Click "Run Tool" to execute
    - Verify the response

-5. **Test Prompts**:
-   - Navigate to the "Prompts" tab
-   - Select a prompt (e.g., `secure_data_processing`)
-   - Fill in optional parameters
-   - Click "Get" to retrieve the prompt
-   - Verify the response

-6. **Test Resources**:
-   - Navigate to the "Resources" tab
-   - Select a resource (e.g., `crdp_protection_policies`)
-   - Click "Read" to retrieve the resource
-   - Verify the content

 #### MCP Inspector Test Scenarios